Search⌘ K

 High-Level Design of a Distributed Cache

-In this lesson, we’ll learn to design a distributed cache.
-We’ll also discuss the trade-offs and design choices that can occur while we progress in our journey towards developing a solution.
+In this lesson, we will design a distributed cache.
+We will also discuss the trade-offs and design choices involved in developing the solution.

 Requirements